 Whether your child is reading books alone or you are reading together with them, no matter.
-And on that note, having reading time at home each day and making it a regular habit is one of the best things you can do for your child.
+And on that note, having reading role models at home and making it a regular habit is one of the best things you can do for your child.
 It helps cultivate many experiences books can provide, gives them a head start on language skills, reduces screen time and makes them much more likely to pick up the habit of reading.